-If it is impossible to rent a studio, be content with the conditions of the house / apartment and natural light from the window.
+If it is impossible to rent a studio, be content with the conditions of the house/apartment and natural light from the window.
 Light can be reflected using a reflective screen located at a distance of 1-2 meters.
-If the sun is too strong, then it is best to hang the glass unit with thin tulle without patterns.
+If the sun is too intense, then it is best to hang the glass unit with thin tulle without patterns.

 - Stand with your back to the window, and the model will turn to face you, half-side.

-- The background can be either a plain wall (ideally not wallpaper, but paint on a flat surface), or part of the interior – a sofa, bed, armchair, piano.
+- The background can be either a plain wall (ideally not wallpaper, but the paint on a flat surface) or part of the interior – a sofa, bed, armchair, piano.

 Classic Schemes for How to Arrange the Light:

-- Volume will help to give several spaced automatic flashes located at corners to each other.
+- The volume will help to give several spaced automatic flashes located at corners to each other.